gegedenice/alma-print-grid/README.md

 ### Todo

-- when splitting the callnumber, the second part is displayed in first place, eg "DIFF \n 325.3" instead of "325.3 \n DIFF"
+- Fix bug : when splitting the callnumber, the second part is displayed in first place, eg "DIFF \n 325.3" instead of "325.3 \n DIFF"
 - Enhance UI
 - Configure multiples grid templates